vidarh/writing-a-compiler-in-ruby/README.md

        allocating the env as part of the Proc object, but not sure it's worthwhile
      * Capture stats on number of allocated objects per class, and output,

- * When compiling the compiler with itself with a slightly modified driver, it successfully parses all of itself and produces identical output to when run under MRI.
+ * When compiling the compiler with itself it successfully parses all of itself and produces identical output to when run under MRI.
 This does not mean the parse is complete (it absolutely is not), or bug free - it means the parser acts correctly on the very specific subset of expressions currently present in the compiler itself.
- * The AST transformation steps (in transform.rb) gives identical results under the compiler itself and MRI.
- * I have a GC under preparation (it is working, but I need to put some effort into cleaning things up); **A new blog post or two that covers integration of the GC is coming as a continuation of the original series**
- (currently I'm unsure if I'll finish that before or after making the bootstrapped compiler at least compile a "hello world"; depends how many problems I run into with that)

-Assuming I get time to continue current progress, the compiler might fully compile itself and the compiled version might be able to compile itself by (late) summer.
+Assuming I get time to continue current progress, the compiler might fully compile itself and the compiled version might be able to compile itself this autumn.

 (to make that clear, what I want to get to is: